Vattghern203/rokugan/README.md

 # Rokugan

-A simple IntersectionObserver implementation and tribute to the Honored One.
+A simple IntersectionObserver amd MutationObserver implementation to achieve lazy loading and dynamically show elements on screen.

+This also a tribute to the Honored One.

 ![https://raw.githubusercontent.com/Vattghern203/rokugan/main/.github/jujutsu-kaisen-gojo.webp](https://raw.githubusercontent.com/Vattghern203/rokugan/main/.github/jujutsu-kaisen-gojo.webp)